ubirch/ubirch-client-go/README.md

 > and can be decoded using an online tool like [this MessagePack to JSON Converter](https://toolslick.com/conversion/data/messagepack-to-json).

 ### Verification endpoints
-Further, the UBIRCH client provides endpoints for verification in the same manner as the endpoints for *ubirching* original data and hashes.
+The UBIRCH client also provides verification endpoints for original data and hashes.

 | Method | Path | Content-Type | Description |
 |--------|------|--------------|-------------|